smashmath/smashmath/_projects/functioninterp.md

       - name: A non-polynomial example
 ---

 This is a technique that I "discovered" on my own a few years ago.
-It's a way to find the unique function of a certain form which satisfies given conditions using determinants.
+It's a way to find the unique function, which is a linear combination of any set of basis functions, which satisfies given conditions, using determinants.

 The downside of this technique is that it suffers some of the same problems that determinants in general do, in that it can be unwieldy to use and require some substantial computational power.
 Additionally, it only works if the function you're looking for is unique.
 It is useless to get you a particular solution if there is more than one possibility.
+For example, if you have seven basis functions, but only three conditions, this will not be useful to you.
 However, it can do a number of neat things which may make it worth the effort.
 Especially if one is willing to use a computer to do the dirty work.

 ---